sv-cover/tutoring/.github/issue_template.md

   - [ ] support request => Please do not submit support request here, see note at the top of this template.

+(Select the correct option by putting a x in the box)

 * **What is the current behavior?**